 Second Jury Trial and Appeal.
 On January 3, 2019, the District Court held oral argument in the remanded proceedings on the Company and the Sanofi defendants' motion for judgment on the pleadings regarding Amgen's willful infringement claim.
 On January 18, 2019, the District Court entered an order (i) denying the Company and the Sanofi defendants' motion for summary judgment on validity, (ii) denying Amgen's motion for partial summary judgment on estoppel, and (iii) granting the Company and the Sanofi defendants' cross-motion for summary judgment on estoppel.
 On February 8, 2019, the District Court granted the Company and the Sanofi defendants' motion for judgment on the pleadings, thereby dismissing Amgen's claim of willful infringement.
 The second jury trial in this litigation (the "Second Trial") was held before the District Court in February 2019 to determine the validity of Amgen's asserted patent claims.
 On February 25, 2019, the jury returned a verdict in the Second Trial generally in favor of Amgen, finding that two claims of the '165 Patent and one claim of the '741 Patent were not invalid.
 The jury also found that two claims of the '165 Patent were invalid for lack of adequate written description while rejecting the lack of enablement challenges to those two claims.
 On August 28, 2019, the District Court ruled as a matter of law that Amgen's asserted patent claims are invalid based on lack of enablement.
-The District Court's decision with the Federal Circuit.
+The District Court also conditionally denied the Company and the Sanofi defendants' motion for a new trial.
+On October 23, 2019, Amgen filed a notice of appeal of the District Court's decision with the Federal Circuit.
 An oral hearing before the Federal Circuit was held on December 9, 2020.
 On February 11, 2021, the Federal Circuit affirmed the District Court's decision that certain of Amgen's asserted patent claims are invalid based on lack of enablement.
 On April 14, 2021, Amgen filed a petition for a rehearing en banc, which was denied on June 21, 2021.
-On November 18, 2021, Amgen filed a petition for writ of certiorari with the United States Supreme Court.
+On November 18, 2021, Amgen filed a petition f